The Korea Association of Teachers of English

 Article Twenty-Two : Notification of the Editorial Board’s Decisions to Authors

-Notification of the Editorial Board’s Decisions to Authors: Editor-in-Chief shall send to the author(s) the reviewer reports and the manuscript containing demands for revisions.
+Editor-in-Chief shall send to the author(s) the reviewer reports and the manuscript containing demands for revisions.
 A manuscript which is rated as “to be reviewed after revisions” shall be reviewed for the next issue of the journal if the manuscript is revised by the author(s) and submitted again.
 The revised manuscript shall go through the same review procedure stipulated herein.
+If the revised manuscript fails to be rated as “accepted for publication”/ “to be accepted with revisions”, it shall be finally rated as “rejected”; in case the author(s) shall not submit the revised manuscript for the next issue, it shall be rejected for publication.

 Article Twenty-Three : Other